cterdam/dotfiles/README.md

     sudo chown -R $(whoami) $HOME/.config
     ```

-  - Now run `vim` and it will auto install all plugins, including COC plugins.
+  - Now run `sudo vim` and it will auto install all plugins, including COC
+    plugins.

     - Currently, C# diagnostics and completion in Vim is supported by
       [omnisharp-vim][ONSV], and not part of COC.
 Check if COC has an active